The ultimate Cairns to Mackay road trip

 ● Bush Heli Services flight over the Peak Ranges.

-● Sugar cane tour and the John Deere museum at Oh Deer Farm Stays in Calen.
+● Sugar cane tour and the John Deere museum at Oh Deere Farm Stays in Calen.

 ● Wildcat cruise to the Great Barrier Reef.